 However, it’s not a perfect system.
 Some disadvantages include:

 Your design team organization chart will still look the same, where all designers report to your creative director, VP, etc., but it’s their day-to-day working life that changes.
 Instead of only working with other designers to complete a project, they will work alongside other major business functions to get the job done.
-This model helps foster trust and collaboration across departments and can lead to increased velocity on the business side and, just as importantly, increased morale on the personal side.
+The embedded model helps foster trust and collaboration across departments and can lead to increased velocity on the business side and, just as importantly, increased morale on the personal side.

 When working under a flexible structure, it’s important that you take note of the current design team skills that you have.
 If you have great UX designers but are lacking on the graphic designer front, a flexible structure will give you the, well, flexibility to bring on external resources to fill in the gaps.

 For example, some design projects are likely to be larger than average and require more time and resources to complete (especially when your team has other ongoing work to focus on).
 Those kinds of surges in production can be difficult to manage with a fixed team.
-Companies like Superside offer dedicated project managers, or even creative directors to fill in the gaps of your design team organizational structure when you need them filled, helping your team stay on track to complete ongoing and major projects as they come in.
+Companies like Superside offer design services with dedicated project managers, or even creative directors to fill in the gaps of your design team organizational structure when you need them filled, helping your team stay on track to complete ongoing and major projects as they come in.

 What works for one team may not work for another.
 It’s important that you continue to test different strategies for your team in an effort to optimize your processes, communication and overall work.
 To help get you started, here are a few strategies you can try implementing: